Australia’s Flu Season

-The flu, which is also referred as influenza, is a viral respiratory illness.
-It is often confused with the common cold however, flu symptoms also include fever, cold sweats, exhaustion, aches throughout the body and headache and even some gastrointestinal symptoms, for example diarrhoea and vomiting.
-It is important to become aware of your own symptoms as the flu is highly contagious and adults are able to spread the virus one day prior to the appearance of symptoms and also up to seven days after the symptoms has started.
+The flu, which is also referred to as influenza, is a viral respiratory illness.
+It is often confused with the common cold however, flu symptoms also include fever, cold sweats, exhaustion, aches throughout the body and headache and even some gastrointestinal symptoms, for example, diarrhoea and vomiting.
+It is important to become aware of your own symptoms as the flu is highly contagious and adults are able to spread the virus one day prior to the appearance of symptoms and also up to seven days after the symptoms have started.

 How to prevent getting the Flu